BRP Inc.: Snowmobiles

-Before the start of the company's development of track vehicles, Joseph-Armand Bombardier experimented with propeller-driven snow vehicles (similar to Russian aerosanis).
+Before the start of the company's development of track vehicles, Joseph-Armand Bombardier experimented with propeller-driven aerosleds.
 His work with snowplane designs can be traced to before 1920.
 He quickly abandoned his efforts to develop a snowplane and turned his inventive skills to tracked vehicles.

 From the start, the company made truck-sized half-track vehicles, with skis in the front and caterpillar tracks in the rear, designed for the worst winter conditions of the flatland Canadian countryside.
 After producing half-tracks in World War II for the Canadian Army, the company experimented with new forms of track systems and developed an all-tracked, heavy duty vehicle designed for logging and mining operations in extreme wilderness conditions, such as heavy snow or semiliquid muskeg.
 They produced it under the name Muskeg tractor.

 Each track is composed of two or more rubber belts joined into a loop.
 The loops are held together with interior wheel guides and exterior cleats, commonly called grousers.
 The tracks are driven by a large drive sprocket that engages the grousers in sequence and causes the track to rotate.
 Two belt tracks were common on early model Bombardiers and muskeg machines.
 For deep-snow use, wider tracks, employing additional belts, are used for added flotation over the snow.

-The research for the track base made it possible to produce a relatively small, continuous-rubber track for the light one- or two-person snowmobile the founder of the company had dreamed about during his teen years.
+The research for the track base made it possible to produce a small, continuous-rubber track for the light one- or two-person snowmobile the founder of the company had dreamed about during his teen years.
 This led to the invention of snowmobiles.